macopedia/nuxt-typo3-theme/README.md

   ],
 ```

-This module install default layouts for you, so you can see warning in the console:
+⚠️ This module installs default layouts for you, so you may see warning in the console:

 ```bash
 WARN  Duplicate layout registration, "default" has been registered as "./layouts.default.bc51ceba.vue"
 ```

-You can delete your `layouts/default.vue` file or disable layouts provided by theme:
+If this happens, you can delete your `layouts/default.vue` file or disable layouts provided by the theme in `nuxt.config.js`:

 ```js
   typo3theme: {